-If your elderly relative has been discharged from hospital following an injury or illness, and still has a “primary health need” requiring further medical and nursing care, then they may be eligible for NHS Continuing Healthcare in Cambridgeshire.
+If your elderly relative has been discharged from hospital following an injury or illness, but still has a “primary health need”, requiring further medical and nursing care, then they may be eligible for NHS Continuing Healthcare in Cambridgeshire.

 This funding is not just for those who have been recently discharged, but for anyone who might qualify for this particular funding stream from the NHS at home or in a care home.

 Following a rigorous and complex assessment process, if successful, the NHS will pay for all the care costs.
 This can include: specialist nursing care, personal care, therapy, or even help towards nursing care home fees if applicable.
 NHS Continuing Healthcare is not means-tested.

 Find more advice from Age Space and an overview of what is involved in the application process on our NHS Funded Care Page.

 This page will give you all the information you need to apply to NHS continuing healthcare in Cambridgeshire and Peterborough.

 How to Apply for NHS Continuing Healthcare Funding in Cambridgeshire

 NHS Continuing Healthcare is provided by the Cambridgeshire and Peterborough Integrated Care System (ICS) in the county.
 The person that would be receiving the funding must be registered with a GP within the ICS.